-The individual faculty members, with assistance from departmental FEC coordinators, are primarily responsible for accurate completion of Faculty Effort Certification reports and for making any necessary adjustments to salary charges and cost sharing required to reflect actual effort.
+Faculty - Individual faculty members, with assistance from departmental FEC coordinators, are the ultimately responsible for accurate completion of Faculty Efforti Certification reports and for making nessary adjustments to direct salary charges to grants and cost sharing required to reflect actual effort.

-Management Accounting and Analysis is responsible for oversight to ensure compliance with federal regulations.
+MAAi - Management Accounting and Analysis (MAA) is responsible for oversight to ensure compliance with federal regulations.

-FECs are created semi-annually and reflect salary and effort for the prior cycle.
-Depending on the College, FECs are generated by either Academic or Calendar cycles
+FECs are created semi-annually and reflect actual salary distributions and cost shared effort commitments, if any, for the FEC cycle which has just concluded.
+Also reflected is any salary cap cost share requirements.
+Depending on the School or College, FECs are generated either on an Academic or Calendar cycle.

 Calendar Cycles: School of Medicine (SOM), Public Health, Dentistry, Pharmacy